Risk - any sex with another

 If you have further questions or concerns about STDs, ask Dr. Mike, an internationally known Clinical Microbiologist specializing in STDs.
 He has worked extensively with teenage boys and contributed all the information and STD images on the disease pages here.

-Copy and paste* jmm8(AT)comcast.net into your email client and tell Dr Mike how old you are, what country you are from and then write your message.
+Copy and paste* jmm8ATcomcast.net into your email client and tell Dr Mike how old you are, what country you are from and then ask your question.
 You will be emailing a medical specialist offering his time to help young guys.
 Your email will be treated confidentially and erased after he answers you.